Takaovi/SpotifyPatcher/README.md

 # About

 SpotifyPatcher is a program made by Takaovi (Me).
-The program was not meant to be published, so expect some buggy code.
+It was not meant to be published, so expect some buggy code.

 The program (SpotifyPatcher) uses one batch file from [BlockTheSpot](https://github.com/master131/BlockTheSpot) (Huge shoutout to them!) and changes the hosts file to bypass ads.
 It uses another batch file to bypass and patch auto-update.
 The rest of the program is done in C# and it basically stitches everything together.
 If your anti-virus detects the program as a virus you have nothing to worry about, it's just a false positive.